“Let the little children come to me, and do not stop them;

 All classrooms are stocked with educational, safe, and developmentally appropriate toys, puzzles, and games.
 Children in classrooms for age 2 and up will participate in engaging lessons & activities that will generate excitement about God’s word.

-Childcare is available on Sunday mornings during each worship service and on Wednesday evenings during service and adult study classes.
+Childcare is available on Sunday mornings from 8:30am-12pm and on Wednesday evenings from 5:45-8pm.
 For other studies, programs and events, childcare may be offered with an advanced reservation.

 Creekside welcomes and provides a loving and safe environment for people of all abilities.
 We believe that every person is uniquely created in His image.
 It is our desire to foster a growing a relationship with Jesus to each person that enters our church and to teacher the truths of the Bible to all.